flame-engine/flame/doc/tutorials/klondike/step4.md

       Card(rank, suit)
 ];
 world.addAll(cards);
-stock.acquireCards(cards);
+cards.forEach(stock.acquireCard);
 ```

 This concludes the first step of our short plan at the beginning of this section.
 For the second
-step, though, we need to have a waste pile -- so let's make a quick detour and implement the `Waste`
+step, though, we need to have a waste pile -- so let's make a quick detour and implement the
-class.
+`WastePile` class.

-## Waste pile
+### Waste pile

 The **waste** is a pile next to the stock.
 During the course of the game we will be taking the cards
 from the top of the stock pile and putting them into the waste.
 The functionality of this class is